mattppal/blog/src/content/blog/making-the-most-of-airflow.md

 ## ◽️ Shades of Grey

-In my last post, [🌶️ Hot Takes on the Modern Data Stack](/posts/hot-takes), I presented my opinions in a raw, unfiltered format.
-Rather than diving into nuance, I opted for starkness & contrast.
-Of course, the truth is never black and white, rather, varying shades of grey.
+In my last post, [🌶️ Hot Takes on the Modern Data Stack](/posts/hot-takes), I presented my opinions in a raw, unfiltered format, opting for starkness & contrast over nuance.
+Of course, the truth is rarely black and white— more commonly, it's varying shades of grey.
 While "hot takes" are fun and generate a buzz, they might be misleading.

 One specific point of contention was **[Apache Airflow](https://airflow.apache.org/)**.

-My perspective is one of a data engineer on a small team, who's able to implement _any_ open source tool I choose.
+My perspective is one of a solo data engineer, who's able to implement _any_ open source tool I choose.
 As a small team, we have minimal tech debt and existing infrastructure can easily be migrated— what a luxury!
 Hopefully, it isn't difficult to see why Airflow isn't a top choice.
-There are so many tools that can move faster, have better support, come with advanced functionality out-of-the-box, etc.
+There are so many tools that can move faster, have better support, or come with advanced functionality out-of-the-box.

 For many, however, this **is not** reality.
-Perhaps you're on an established team with hundreds of DAGs, or your org is one of many using hosted Airflow, which is available on _every_ major cloud provider ([Amazon](https://aws.amazon.com/managed-workflows-for-apache-airflow/) / [Google](https://cloud.google.com/composer) / [Azure](https://learn.microsoft.com/en-us/azure/data-factory/concept-managed-airflow)).
+Perhaps you're on an established team with hundreds of DAGs or your org is one of many using hosted Airflow, which is available on _every_ major cloud provider ([Amazon](https://aws.amazon.com/managed-workflows-for-apache-airflow/) / [Google](https://cloud.google.com/composer) / [Azure](https://learn.microsoft.com/en-us/azure/data-factory/concept-managed-airflow)).

 Due to the popularity, adoption, and momentum of Airflow, it will be around for years, if not decades, regardless of competition.
-For the same reasons, understanding **how Airflow works** can be a game-changer for data engineers— upskilling popular tools improves marketability and potential impact.
+For the same reasons, understanding **how Airflow works** can be a game-changer for data engineers— up-skilling popular tools improves marketability and potential impact.
 Hence, there are some direct and quite a few indirect reasons to know how Airflow works, at a minimum.

 Last week, I sat down with [Daniel Imberman](https://www.linkedin.com/in/danielimberman/), who walked me through some features of the [AstroSDK](https://github.com/astronomer/astro-sdk).
 Our conversation opened my eyes to potential solutions for common problems in Airflow.
 While I was writing this post, [Jake Watson](https://www.linkedin.com/in/jake-watson-data/) reached out about a [very similar peice](https://thedataplatform.substack.com/p/why-airflow-sometimes-wins).
 I agree with many of Jake's points and hope to extend his argument on why Airflow "sometimes wins."